Finer-Tuning

 However, these examples represent significantly differing examples and do not provide evidence of gradual transitions.

-Take into account the complete set of requirements for the human body's digestive system and its associated organs:
+Take into account the requirements for the human body's digestive system and its associated organs:

-. . . to name them in order of functionality (selecting only the major ones).
+. . . to name the major ones in order of functionality.
 How could all of these organs function adequately, or at all, if they were only partially developed or, as evolutionists put it, "in a transitional state"?

 Did they really arrive gradually, or was the body's ability to obtain nutrition planned?